 This may be slightly different from the term nodular regenerative hyperplasia, which are described histopathologically as regenerative nodules with little or no hepatic fibrosis and largely healthy hepatic architecture 1.
-When there is accumulation of iron in the nodules, they are called siderotic nodules.
+When there is an accumulation of iron in the nodules, they are called siderotic nodules.

 - micronodules <3 mm